Rauldg/xyzRGB-pointcloud-rasterizer/README.md

 # xyzRGB Pointcloud Rasterizer
-This project contains scripts that automate the process of producing height and diffusion maps.
+This project contains scripts that automate the process of producing height and diffusion maps from a pointcloud file.
 The scripts were developed for Ubuntu but will most likely work in other Unix-based operating systems. with a few adjustements.

+**WARNING:** The scripts can be extremely resource intensive depending on the size of the given pointcloud file.
+The **rasterize.sh** script is not fully optimized in that it creates temporary *.laz* and *.tif* files with a total size that is approximately double that of the given pointcloud file.
+Make sure that the necessary disk space is available when processing gigabyte-sized pointcloud files.

 ## Dependencies
 Third party applications are invoked throughout the **rasterize.sh:** bash script.
 The mentioned versions are those used while the script was developed: